webrcade/webrcade-docs/docs/editor/workspace/addingitems.md

 Items can also be created by dragging and dropping URLs that point to ROM files onto the editor workspace or its dialogs.
 See the [Drag and Drop ROM URLs](../draganddrop.md#drag-rom-urls) section for more information.

-## Disc-based Items
+## Disc and Archive-based Items

-Due to large disc image sizes, adding disc-based items (games, etc.) in the [Feed Editor](../index.md) must be done manually (versus using auto-detection).
+Due to their large sizes, adding disc and archive-based items (games, etc.) in the [Feed Editor](../index.md) must be done manually (versus using auto-detection).

-To add a disc-based item, perform the following steps.
+To add a disc or archive-based item, perform the following steps.

 * Navigate to the "Items" tab in the Feed Editor (See [Feed Items Tab](itemstab.md) documentation).